einar-io/rust/README.md

 ![](https://user-images.githubusercontent.com/113/84297926-2ad3da00-ab03-11ea-8045-690eb0763d9f.png)

 That's it, you are all setup, you can modify and run the code in your local VSCode instance but the code and extensions will run in your container.

+### Using your own Dotfiles

+See [Personalizing GitHub Codespaces for your account](https://docs.github.com/en/codespaces/setting-your-user-preferences/personalizing-github-codespaces-for-your-account): for how to set this up with your own dotfiles.